Castle in the Sky (1986)

 While Sheeta continues to sleep, Pazu climbs onto the roof of his tiny home, where he releases some doves and sounds his trumpet, giving the great composer Joe Hisaishi the opportunity for some soaring melodies.
-After Sheeta awakens, she doesn’t remember anything about the necklace saving her, even after a disastrous test from Pazu, where he puts it on and crashes through a roof.
+After Sheeta awakens, she doesn’t remember anything about the necklace saving her, even after a disastrous test from Pazu, where he puts it on and crashes through the roof.
 He’s pretty adorable and surprisingly inventive.
 He shows her a flying contraption he’s working on and lets her in on his plan to find the mythical floating island of Laputa.
 A picture of a floating city, partially obscured by clouds, was taken by his father and hangs in his work room.
 No one believes in the existence of Laputa, but he’s determined nonetheless.

-The pirates show up, dressed in white ice cream suits, and Pazu tries to pass Sheeta off as a girl.
+The pirates show up, dressed in white ice cream suits, and Pazu tries to pass Sheeta off as a boy.
 She loses her hat and the jig is up.
 A fight breaks out between the miners and the pirates.
 One of the pirates goads the other, “Make your shirt explode,” ostensibly by flexing his muscles, which he does.
 Mr. Duffi does the same, and this seems like the first real entertainment this Welsh-inspired mining town has seen in years.
 It’s like the ending of The Quiet Man (1952): a genuine brawl.
-Pazu and Sheeta hitch a ride with a friendly train conductor while Captain Dola and her crew toss a real-live WWII-style grenade to stave off the crowd and chase the kids on the tracks with her car.
+Pazu and Sheeta hitch a ride with a friendly train conductor while Captain Dola and her crew toss a real-live WWII-style grenade to stave off the crowd and chase the kids on the tracks with their car.
 In an action-packed sequence which rarely lets up, they try to evade their captors before running into more problems: an army tank headed by Colonel Muska, seen earlier on the airship that was carrying Sheeta.
 They fall from the train tracks and the crystal activates to save them.
 They’re dropped into an abandoned mine shaft.

 Incredibly, Pazu still has a delicious toast and egg breakfast in his bag, which somehow has maintained its yolk stability.
 Sheeta comments on the magical abilities of his bag.
 Perhaps it’s a Birkin bag?
 They come upon an old miner named Uncle Pom, who thinks they’re goblins before getting his head together.
 Miyazaki has often explored the mysterious wonders of nature and here he indulges in a light display.
 Pom explains that if you’re quiet, the Earth will speak to you.
 Snuffing out his lantern, the mine lights up as if they’re in outer space, and Sheeta’s crystal glows as well.
 Uncle Pom tells her it’s made of pure aetherium, a material used by the people of Laputa to maintain flight.
 He warns her that the crystal could be very dangerous in the wrong hands.

 Emerging from the caves, they’re captured by troops led by Muska and General Moura.
 While Pazu is held in a dungeon-like tower, Sheeta is lavished with dresses as Muska tries to sweet-talk her.
 He reveals that her real name is that of a royal lineage which ruled Laputa for hundreds of years.
 Leading her into a dark room, Muska shows her the awesome remains of a robotic creature that fell out of the sky some years ago.
-He believes she holds the key to finding the floating island and harness its obviously advanced technology.
+He believes she holds the key to finding the floating island so he can harness its obviously advanced technology.
 Forced to abandon Pazu for his own safety, Sheeta tells him to leave, with Muska tossing him a few coins for his trouble.
 He wanders home, where he’s greeted by the pirates, who are ravenously chowing down on a feast of meat and beer.

 As Withnail stated: “I loathe those Russian plays.
 Always full of women staring out of windows, whining about ducks going to Moscow.”
 Sheeta pretty much does the same, then absent-mindedly mutters a supposed spell her grandmother taught her.
 BOOM!
 The crystal shoots a beam across the sky and the power-hungry Muska realizes it’s the path to Laputa.
 The only downside to the crystal’s activation is that it also wakes up the robot, who has a plethora of fantastic abilities.
 Not only is it practically indestructible, it can fly and has a powerful eye beam.
 The military’s weapons are useless against it, even when they employ a giant mortar shell.
 It begins to follow Sheeta, who flees, being unaware that it’s her protector as she is a member of the Laputa royal family.